CU-DBMI/mends-on-fhir/README.md

 ## The Longer Story
 1. Attach demo data from a separate repository as a submodule
-<ul>We have created a separate [Github repo](https://github.com/CU-DBMI/mends-on-fhir-example-data) for sample data in anticipation of adding more data sources, query methods, and sample sizes.
-Each combination of data source, processing method, sample size will have its own branch.
-At the time of this writing, the only data branch is synthea-random-20, which is "saying" this branch holds OMOP JSON drawn from Synthea, selecting random row, 20 rows per table.
+<ul>We have created a separate <a href="https://github.com/CU-DBMI/omop-fhir-data">Github repo</a> for sample data in anticipation of adding more data sources, query methods, and sample sizes.
+Each combination of data source, processing method, sample size will have its own directory.
+There are two data sets at the time of this writing.
+The one used by this demo is in the `synthea-cohort-115` directory and an additional data set named `synthea-random-20`.
 Future data sets may come from other public domain sources, such as MIMIC and i2b2.
 Query methods will be one of {random, cohort}.
 Random rows do not maintain referential integrity across tables.
 Cohort rows will be based on a random cohort of persons and will retain referential integrity across tables.
 When using the "random" query method, rows refers to the number of tuples per table.
 When using the "cohort" query method, rows refers to the number of persons.
 For cohort queries, the number of rows in tables other than the PERSON table will vary according to the number of data elements associated with the cohort.
 We have not yet implemented cohort-based queries.
-See the [mends-on-fhir-example-data](https://github.com/CU-DBMI/mends-on-fhir-example-data) repo for more details about how these data sets are created.
+See the <a href="https://github.com/CU-DBMI/omop-fhir-data">omop-fhir-data</a> repo for more details about how these data sets are created.
 </ul>
 <ul>
 Raw source data are found in the _RAW folder. <br>
-OMOP-JSON formatted data are found in the input-data folder.
+OMOP-JSON formatted data are found in their corresponding directory.
 </ul>
 2. Build all of the required Docker images
 <ul>